wp-plugins/feature-a-page-widget/readme.txt

 }
 add_action('wp_head', 'add_ie_html5_shim');`

-= This widget isn't what I want. =
+= This widget isn't what I want... =
 This widget is intended to be straightforward and avoid melting into "option soup."
 However, that means it might not be perfect for what you need.

 If you think the widget is *almost right*, double-check that can't use the one of the plugin's filters or the widget view template (see "I want to modify how the widget looks/works").
-If that doesn't work, submit some feedback or suggest a feature in the support forums.
+If that doesn't work, [submit some feedback](http://mrwweb.com/feature-a-page-widget-plugin-wordpress/#gform_wrapper_4) or [vote on possible features](http://mrwweb.com/feature-a-page-widget-plugin-wordpress/#gform_wrapper_5) for future versions of the plugins.
+And of course, there's always [the support forum](http://wordpress.org/support/plugin/feature-a-page-widget).

-If this plugin is more than a little off, you might be looking for something more like [Posts in Sidebar](http://wordpress.org/extend/plugins/posts-in-sidebar/), [Query Posts Widget](http://wordpress.org/extend/plugins/query-posts/), [Featured Page Widget](http://wordpress.org/extend/plugins/featured-page-widget/), [Simple Featured Posts Widget](http://wordpress.org/extend/plugins/simple-featured-posts-widget/), or something else.
-That's fine.
+If this plugin is more than a little off, you might be looking for a different plugin like [Posts in Sidebar](http://wordpress.org/extend/plugins/posts-in-sidebar/), [Query Posts Widget](http://wordpress.org/extend/plugins/query-posts/), [Featured Page Widget](http://wordpress.org/extend/plugins/featured-page-widget/), or [Simple Featured Posts Widget](http://wordpress.org/extend/plugins/simple-featured-posts-widget/).

 = How do you make the "Featured page" select list look so cool? =